Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Marshall wrote and edited more than 30 books.
 At least 16 million copies were sold nationwide.
 Marshall was the editor of Guideposts Magazine for 28 years.
 She and her first husband, Peter Marshall founded a book company, Chosen Books.

-Catherine Marshall wrote many inspirational books.
-In her best-selling book Beyond Our Selves, she offers guidance on topics such as forgiveness, suffering, miracles, unanswered prayer and healing.
+Among Catherine Marshall's best-selling books is Beyond Our Selves.
+She offers guidance on topics such as forgiveness, suffering, miracles, unanswered prayer, and healing.
 Throughout the 266 pages, the writer offers deeply inspirational thoughts and recollections of her own life.
 She writes a very profound chapter about the Prayer of Relinquishment.
-She said she was introduced to that particular from of praying in the fall of 1943 during a long illness that kept her in bed.
+She said she was introduced to that particular form of praying in the Fall of 1943 during a long illness that kept her in bed.
 After seeing many specialists and being persistent in prayer, Marshall used all the faith she could muster.
 However, she did not get well.
 Nothing happened.

 Relinquishment: Voluntarily giving up your self-will and letting God take over.